From San Francisco to Pismo Beach

 Beyond Caravaggio

 Caravaggio lived a short, turbulent life that was celebrated and notorious in equal measure.
 He was orphaned to the plague as a boy of six.
-At eleven he apprenticed in Milan but left in haste after wounding a police officer.
+At 11 he apprenticed in Milan but left in haste after wounding a police officer.
 At 21 he moved to Rome and gained fame with the success of his first public commissions, but he was regularly in court and jailed on several occasions.
 He was known for his drinking and whoring as well his brawling.
 His powerful supporters helped smooth things over with the authorities but there was only so much they could do to contain a man overflowing with violence.
 According to the German art historian Joachim von Sandrart (1606–88) Caravaggio spend his time in Rome “in the company of his young friends, mostly brash, swaggering fellows—painters and swordsmen—who lived by the motto nec spe, nec metu, ‘without hope, without fear.’”
-He was, as Time Out noted, a real Baroque and Roller.
+He was, as Time Out once noted, a real Baroque and Roller.

 In 1606 he had a death sentence pronounced against him by the Pope after he killed a well known pimp in a knife fight.
 He spent the rest of his life on the run in fear of his life in Malta, Naples and Sicily.
 He slept in this clothes and always had his dagger to hand.
 His art, unsurprisingly, became darker and he was horribly mutilated by his enemies when they caught up with him in Naples in 1609.
 It is likely that they inflicted a sfregio (facial wound), as a visible sign of revenge.
 He died, still on the run, in 1610 aged 38.

-Chiaroscuro
+Extreme Chiaroscuro

-Caravaggio is most famous for his dramatic use of light, an extreme variant of chiaroscuro, using dark shadows to produce strong contrasts between light and dark with an incredible tonal range.
+Caravaggio’s technique is both distinctive and innovative.
+He is most famous for his dramatic use of light, an extreme variant of chiaroscuro, using dark shadows to produce strong contrasts between light and dark with an incredible tonal range.
 With this he captured form and added drama to his scenes in a way that no one before him had accomplished.
 The scenes he painted were spot lit from above; he once had a run in with a landlord for breaking a ceiling to let in light.
 It is so modern looking that David Hockney has referred to it as ‘Hollywood lighting’.
 There are claims by Italian researchers that his chiaroscuro is based on a form of photographic technique – the suggestion is that Caravaggio projecting the image of his subjects onto canvas using a lens and mirror and that he treated the canvas with a light-sensitive substance made from crushed fireflies, in order to fix the image.
 This hypothesis remains unproven.

 A new kind of naturalism